djndl1/CSNotes/os/windows/memory.md

 The OS itself uses memory mapping to implement DLLs and to laod and execute executables.

 Create a file mapping object with `CreateFileMapping`.
-Get a file mapping handle wit h`OpenFileMapping`
+Get a file mapping handle with`OpenFileMapping`

 TODO